-- Approves the delay of the \$600 million for the Port and Freight Infrastructure Program scheduled for 2023-24 and the May Revision proposal to reduce a portion of the General Fund scheduled to be provided to the Port and Freight Infrastructure Program in 2023-24 by \$150 million and to backfill the decrease with an equal amount from State Highway Account (SHA). - Extends the encumbrance period for the Port of Oakland until June 30, 2027, and available for liquidation until June 30, 2030. - Adopts 3.0 positions and \$1.3 million (special funds) in 2023-24, and ongoing to meet the new IT security standards outlined in the Cal-Secure roadmap.
+Approves \$600 million over three years for the Port and Freight Infrastructure Program scheduled for 2023-24 and the May Revision proposal to reduce a portion of the General Fund scheduled to be provided to the Port and Freight Infrastructure Program in 2023-24 by \$150 million and to backfill the decrease with an equal amount from State Highway Account (SHA).

+- Extends the encumbrance period for the Port of Oakland until June 30, 2027, and available for liquidation until June 30, 2030. - Adopts 3.0 positions and \$1.3 million (special funds) in 2023-24, and ongoing to meet the new IT security standards outlined in the Cal-Secure roadmap.